Get an annual AARP membership for only $12. Limited time offer.

 Nursing Homes

-Nursing homes focus more on providing medical care and services, which is why individuals who live in a nursing home usually need temporary or ongoing medical care and supervision.
+Nursing homes focus more on providing medical care and services, hence why individuals who live in a nursing home usually need temporary or ongoing medical care and supervision.
 Residents might also receive needed rehabilitation services on-site like speech therapy or occupational therapy.
 Like at a care home, nursing home residents get help with personal care and three meals per day.

 A nursing home is best for seniors who: